 Each party will have an opportunity to appeal if they are dissatisfied with the outcome.
 The appeal process is described in the Sexual Misconduct policy.

 Are there any resources available to people who have been accused of sexual misconduct?

 Yes.
 Interim measures including academic assistance, and referrals to medical and counseling resources are available to respondents.
 The Title IX office can provide respondents information about support and resources.

 I experienced sexual misconduct but the person who did this is not a member of the College community?

 Campus conduct processes are only available if the respondent is a member of the campus community.
 However, resources like academic assistance, and confidential resources are still available to the complainant.

 Questions for Responsible Employees

-As a Responsible Employee, do I fulfill my obligation by reporting to the Police and/or Sexual Assault Services?
+As a Responsible Employee, do I fulfill my obligation by reporting to the Police?

 No. Responsible Employees fulfill their reporting obligation by reporting to Title IX.